 You will focus on theories of development and learn how to critically analyze these theories, using your findings to understand and direct policy analysis and social activism.

 The school administrator is responsible for school budgets, hiring new staff, the development of educational programs, and the overall smooth running of the school environment.
-School administrators work year around and are in charge of overseeing junior administration staff.
+School administrators work year-round and are in charge of overseeing junior administration staff.

 The average salary for a school administrator was $64,022.

 This position researches and designs strategies to optimize child development programs, oversees curriculum development, and coordinates the administrative components of child care.
 Child development coordinators usually work at nonprofits and healthcare companies, although they can also be employed in the education or government sector.

 The average salary for a child development coordinator is $59,154.

 A very popular way to blend research and education is in a teaching position at the university level.
 Professors can work at a community college or university giving lectures on child development.
 They will be responsible for the course content, grading assignments and tests, and holding office hours for students.
 Outside of class times, professors may continue their research, write books, or host seminars.

 The average salary for a postsecondary teacher in 2020 was $80,790.